flowlink/quickbooks_desktop_integration/README.md

 * **get_inventorywithsites**: Gets inventories by Site from QuickBooks

 * **get_notifications**: Retrieves succes and failure notifications from previous requests
-* **healthcheck**: Runs a check to see when the last time the QBWC connected with this integration.
+* **get_health_check**: Runs a check to see when the last time the QBWC connected with this integration.
 Returns an error if the amount of time is past a certain threshold

 ### add_orders